 There are many factors that affect the sizing and specifications of your system, including square footage, insulation, window surface, and configuration, geographic location of your home, duct sizing and arrangement, and many others.
 We can perform an in-home load analysis to determine which equipment combinations will perfectly suit your home and your family's needs.
 Depending upon the construction of your home, one (1) ton of air conditioning can cool anywhere from 300 to 800 square feet of home.
 The only way to ensure the size of the system you purchase will be large enough to heat or cool your home, but not any larger than you need, is to have your home's individual heating and cooling needs to be evaluated by a licensed professional.

 What is the life expectancy of my unit?

 Dependable Trane products are among the longest-lasting heating and cooling products available.
 For your specific equipment, there are many variables that affect life expectancy, including, of course, the regularity of routine maintenance.

 Where can I get the parts for my Trane equipment?

 As a Trane dealer, we are the best resource for identifying and supplying the correct, current parts for your system, as well as pricing and availability.

 What does my warranty cover?

-Under the standard factory warranty, Trane covers parts that fail during the warranty period due to defect in the part.
+Under the standard factory warranty, Trane covers parts that fail during the warranty period due to defects in the part.
 The warranty does not cover labor.
-A warranty certificate was included with your homeowner information packet and is specific to the model numbers, serial numbers and installation dates of your products.
+A warranty certificate was included with your homeowner information packet and is specific to the model numbers, serial numbers, and installation dates of your products.
 All Trane equipment that we install is registered with Trane Corporation to ensure your 10-year parts warranty.
 If you cannot find your warranty certificate, we will also be able to provide you with that information.
-With a Total Comfort Plan, you’ll have a ten-year parts and labor warranty on your Trane equipment.
+With a Total Comfort Plan, you'll have a ten-year parts and labor warranty on your Trane equipment.